melissamonk-NOAA/Vermilion_2021/doc/north.md

 ### Additional Specifications

 Selectivity was specified using the double normal parameterization within Stock Synthesis for all fleets.
-Selectivity parameters were estimated for the commercial hook-and-line fleet, commercial trawl fleet, and the commercial net fleet.
-Selectivity parameters were estimated for the recreational PC fleet, recreational PC discard fleet and the Recreational PR fleet.
+Selectivity parameters were estimated for the commercial hook-and-line fleet, commercial trawl fleet, and the commercial net fleet, as well as for the recreational PC fleet, recreational PC discard fleet and the Recreational PR fleet.
 There were no length data available for the recreational PR discard fleet, and it mirrors the selectivity of the recreational PC discard fleet.
 Selectivity for the recreational PC onboard index of abundance is mirrored to the recreational PC fleet as they share the same length composition.
+The Abrams dataset was too sparse to estimate its own selectivity parameters and was only collected over a two year period.
 The Abrams research selectivity mirrors the commercial hook-and-line fleet.
 The STAT explored mirroring this data set to the recreational PC fleet, but the length composition was more representative of the commercial fleet.
-The Abrams dataset was too sparse to estimate its own selectivity parameters and was only collected over a two year period.
 Hook-and-line gear was the dominant collection method for the SWFSC groundfish ecology survey and is mirrored to the commercial hook-and-line fleet.

-Selectivity parameters were estimated for all fishery-independent fleets.
+Selectivity parameters were estimated for the CCFRP fleet.
+Note that the post-STAR base model includes a time block on selectivity for CCFRP in 2017 when the survey expanded statewide.